 As a triple specialist lawyer, Simon Alexander Lück possesses the widest scope of formalised specialisation permitted by German law regulating the lawyers’ profession.
-He is a bar-certified specialist for medical, corporate, and administrative law.
+He is Germany`s only bar-certified specialist for medical, corporate, and administrative law in one person..

 He holds the academic degrees “Doctor of Theoretic Medicine” awarded by the Charité Medical University Berlin and “Doctor of Laws” awarded by the Free University of Berlin.
 His dissertation on preimplantation genetic diagnosis is part of the Library of the German Federal Supreme Court.

 - Structuring of medical practices, including founding, acquisition, sale and purchase